idjorgon/terraform-azure-course/README.md

 ## Description

-This is a POC for IaC testing, for ADM.
+This is a POC for IaC testing.
+It uses Terraform to create a resource group, virtual machine, and network interface.
+The tests are written in Python and use the Azure Python SDK to verify the resources are created as expected.

 ## Prerequisites